ddecrulle/Knowledged/README.md

 This project follows [Conventional Commits 1.0.0](https://www.conventionalcommits.org/en/v1.0.0/).
 To enforce that convention we have a [commitlint](https://github.com/conventional-changelog/commitlint) which lint commits before they are created thanks to [husky](https://typicode.github.io/husky/#/)

 The commitlint configuration can be change is [`commitlint.config.js`](/commitlint.config.js)

+Commits messages are use to build a released notes